hjtrhodes/Acebook-my-version/README.md

 ## Project Description
 This is my cloned version of the project repo to continue development at project completion - details of my work after project completion can be found below in 'Functionality Added Since Project Completion'

 This was my second project at Makers.
 We worked in a team of 5 developers using an Agile Process.
-The aim was to create a Facebook clone from a legacy codebase in under 2 weeks, further practice version control using GitHub.
-Additionally, I developed more confidence with React and JSX, particularly using asynchronous operations inside useEffect hooks to trigger re-renders at the correct time.
-As a team we elected to work the full stack, responsible for our feature in both back and front end.
+The aim was to create a Facebook clone from a legacy codebase in under 2 weeks and further practice version control using GitHub.
+As a result of this project I developed more confidence with React, understanding the relationships between front and back end and particularly using asynchronous operations inside useEffect hooks to trigger re-renders at the correct time.
+As a team we elected to work the full stack, responsible for our feature in both back and front end and regularly knowledge share at daily standups.

 Project Timeline: 14 days to MVP
 Main Language: Javascript